hsorby/mapclient-docs/MAP-plugin.rst

 A step has a number of pre-defined methods, they are:

- * execute(self, dataIn1, dataIn2, ..., dataInN)
+ * execute(self)
-     A method that gets called when execution passes to this step with the ports input data passed through 'dataIn' parameters.
+     A method that gets called when execution passes to this step.
- * portOutput(self)
+ * getPortData(self, index)
-     A method that returns the object that is defined by a port of the step, it either returns an object or a list of objects depending on the number of ports defined.
+     A method that returns the object that is defined by the port for the given index of the step
+ * setPortData(self, index, dataIn)
+     A method that sets the ports data for the given index.
  * configure(self)
      A method called by the framework to inform the step that it needs to follow it's configuration procedure.
  * isConfigured(self)